rust-lang/this-week-in-rust/draft/2020-06-16-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/cmr/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

-There is no *This Week in Rust* podcast this week, next week's episode will cover both this week and next week.

 Check out [this week's *This Week in Rust Podcast*](https://rustacean-station.org/episode/017-twir-341-342/)

 # Updates from Rust Community